-- There is a small risk of getting an infection after the IUS is inserted, this could lead to a pelvic infection if not treated
+- There is a small risk of getting an infection after the coil is inserted, this could lead to a pelvic infection if not treated.

-- There is a small risk of the IUS becoming pushed out or being displaced.
-This is more likely just after fitting and is why it is important to check you can feel the coil threads in place
+- There is a small risk of the coil becoming pushed out or being displaced.
+This is more likely just after fitting and within the first 3 months (1 cases in 20).
+This is why it is important to check you can feel the coil threads in place

-- If you do become pregnant while you are using the IUS there is a small risk of ectopic pregnancy.
+- If you do become pregnant while you are using the coil (which is very rare) there is a small risk of ectopic pregnancy

-Is it safe to use a moon cup with an IUS?
+Is it safe to use a menstrual cup with an IUS?

-The moon cup manufacturers advise waiting 6 weeks after insertion of an IUS to use a moon cup.
+The moon cup manufacturers advise to wait 6 weeks after insertion of an IUS before using a moon cup.
 It is also advised that the cup be placed with an adequate seal low in the vagina.
 The seal needs to be broken first before the cup is removed to ensure your IUS is not dislodged.
 It is important to check your threads after your period, to ensure your IUS is not dislodged.
-If you have any concerns, it is important to consult your GP.
+If you have any concerns, speak to your GP or sexual health clinic.